pmndrs/assets/README.md

   </a>
 </p>

 A selection of [Polyhaven](https://polyhaven.com/hdris) HDRIs, resized to 512x512 and converted to EXR with DWAB compression.
 They are about 7x smaller than the Polyhaven originals.
-Each hdr is ~100-200kb.
+Each exr is ~100-200kb.

 ```js
 import apartment from '@pmndrs/assets/hdri/apartment.exr'